josegonzalez/create-your-own-heroku-review-apps-with-dokku/README.md

 sudo dokku plugin:install https://github.com/cinarra/dokku-receive-branch.git
 ```

-And as plugin in alpha quality stage, don't forget to update it periodically.
+And as plugin is in alpha quality stage, don't forget to update it periodically.

 ```bash
 sudo dokku plugin:update receive-branch